conduits-link/frontend/README.md

 Model Hosting - Development:

-- Hopefully, Hugging Face API [here](https://huggingface.co/spaces/ysharma/Explore_llamav2_with_TGI).
-- If not, AWS Sagemaker serverless inference with Free Tier.
+- AWS Sagemaker serverless inference with Free Tier.
 Max memory 6GB, which can run the LLaMA 7B model, and hopefully the 13B.
 Sagemaker offers many different models.
    - 150,000 seconds per month for the first 2 months.

 Model Hosting - Production: